Blog

 How to Get into IE Business School: IE Essay Tips and Examples

-IE Business School 2023–2024 Essay Tips
+IE Business School 2024–2025 Essay Tips

-IE’s essays are found in the “express yourself” part of the application, which should be a clear sign that the admissions committee wants you to imbue your responses with personality and character.
+IE’s essay is found in the “express yourself” part of the application, which should be a clear sign that the admissions committee wants you to imbue your responses with personality and character.
 Essentially, this prompt is a way of asking you to reveal who you are as an individual, apart from what the rest of your application already conveys about your job, education, activities, and interests outside of work.
 We encourage you to be as creative as possible without extending yourself beyond your comfort zone.
 Play to your strengths.
 If you are a strong writer, do not feel you need to make a video to stand out.
 If you are good at extemporaneous speaking, a video would likely be a more fitting choice.
 If you are great at organizing thoughts in a compelling and clever way, maybe a PowerPoint presentation would be your ideal option.
 Whichever format feels most appealing to you and aligns best with the kind of information you want to convey is probably the one you should focus on.

-As for the content of your submission, be sure to adhere to the school’s stipulation of “not in your resume or application.”
+As for the content of your submission, be sure to adhere to the school’s stipulation of “not reflected in your resume or application.”
 The admissions committee will already have a lot of information about you that it can and will use to get to know you better from your resume, recommendations, short-answer question responses, academic transcripts, and test scores.
 You should therefore approach this essay by first thinking about what these portions of your application convey about who you are as an individual and candidate, so you can determine which parts of your profile still need presenting.

 A primary goal in responding to this prompt is sincerity.
 Avoid becoming gimmicky in any way.
 You are not trying to seem “cute” or even more creative than the next applicant; you just want to tell your personal story and provide a more dynamic image of yourself.
 We recommend that you start by grabbing some paper and making an old-fashioned list of your key experiences, achievements, pastimes, and passions.
 Then, consider what IE will already know about you and your story and strive to choose the item(s) from your list that can best complement that information to create a well-rounded representation of you.
 With a maximum of three minutes, ten slides, or 650 words, you will need to be relatively succinct, so take care not to spend too much time or space on unnecessary buildup or repetition.
 You want your story to have life and sufficient context so the admissions committee can fully understand and appreciate it, but you also want to give yourself enough room to share details that will imbue your message with color and individuality.